In the mountains of Scotland's west coast and on the Hebrides

 .
 Paddersyn has been spelled Patterson, Paterson, Pattersen, Patteson, Pattison and many more.

 Early Notables of the Paddersyn family (pre 1700)

-Another 26 words (2 lines of text) are included under the topic Early Paddersyn Notables in all our PDF Extended History products and printed products wherever possible.
+Sir William Paterson (1658-1719), a Scottish trader and banker, one of the founders of the Bank...
+Another 68 words (5 lines of text) are included under the topic Early Paddersyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Paddersyn family to Ireland

 Some of the Paddersyn family moved to Ireland